Patrick O'Donnell (cardinal)

-Patrick Joseph O'Donnell (28 November 1856 - 22 November 1927) was an Irish Catholic prelate who served as Archbishop of Armagh from 1924 until his death in 1927.
+Patrick Joseph O'Donnell (28 November 1856 - October 22, 1927) Irish Catholic prelate who served as Archbishop of Armagh from 1924 until his death in 1927.
 He was made a cardinal in 1925.

 Early life

 Patrick Joseph O'Donnell was born in Glenties, County Donegal on 28 November 1855, a son of Daniel O'Donnell, a farmer, and his wife, Mary (née Breslin).
 He was one of nine children in a family that claimed descent from the O'Donnells of Tyrconnell.

 O'Donnell was ordained a priest on 29 June 1880.
 He attended Secondary School in Letterkenny, and later studied at the Catholic University of Dublin (1873–75) and at Maynooth.
 He was ordained to the priesthood on 29 June 1880.
 In that same year, he was appointed to the staff of St Patrick's College, Maynooth, holding the chairs of Dogmatic and Moral Theology.
 In 1884, he became dean of the revived post-graduate Dunboyne Institute and in 1885 was awarded a Doctor of Sacred Theology.
 From his desk in Maynooth, he poured out a continuous stream of articles on moral theology and canon law.